Taxis in Reykjavik

 Price per km: €2.00 (ISK 280)

-There’s also €56 (ISK 7,800) for every one hour wait.
-Luggage items that fit into the trunk of the taxi are not charged but you should expect your fare to increase by 5% if travelling in moderate traffic and 10% for heavy traffic.
+There’s also €56 (ISK 7,800) for every one-hour wait.
+Luggage items that fit into the trunk of the taxi are not charged but you should expect your fare to increase by 5% if traveling in moderate traffic and 10% for heavy traffic.

 Read all reviews